portlandcodeschool/frontend-freelancer/code_challenge_06/code_challenge_06.md

 # Specification

 Week 9's assignment is your codebase.
-Your hand-in should be considered an exploratory stage which will need to be critcally reevaluated with the goals of the project in mind before you begin.
+Your hand-in should be considered an exploratory stage which will need to be critcally re-evaluated with the goals of the project in mind before you begin.

 ##Content plan